This was the noblest Roman of them all:

 And common good to all, made one of them.

-Mark Antony referring to Brutus in Julius Caesar
+Mark Antony on Brutus

 I think it would have amused the Romans of Caesar’s generation if they could have learned that the assassination of Julius Caesar would eventually receive immortality through a play written more than 16 centuries after the event by a barbarian playwright in the Tin Islands that Caesar had briefly invaded.
 It would have tickled their well developed concept of the ludicrous, judging from Roman comedy.